 What I will not be doing, however, is banging on about my case, as (A) I do not want to bore you all to tears and (B) the dodgy conviction is under review by the UK’s Criminal Cases Review Commission, set up to correct miscarriages of justice.

-I feel that I owe readers some explanation, however, for my 15 months absence from Veterans Today, so I will give you a potted summary.
+I feel that I owe readers some explanation, however, for my 15 months absence from VT, so I will give you a potted summary.
 Some readers have been following the case, on which Gordon Duff and others have commented.
 For more detail I will be posting my initial Grounds of Appeal.

 Ben Fulford’s Warning